nablarch/nablarch-document/en/migration/index.rst

 All execution control platforms provided by Nablarch can be upgraded using the migration procedure described in the previous section.

-However, for :doc:`../application_framework/application_framework/batch/jsr352/index` only, JBeret, which is used as the runtime of JBatch, and related libraries are complicated to update, so an additional explanation is given here.
+However, for :doc:`../application_framework/application_framework/batch/jsr352/index` only, JBeret, which is used as the runtime of JSR352, and related libraries are complicated to update, so an additional explanation is given here.

 When a JSR352-compliant Batch Application is generated from an archetype, ``dependency`` is set in ``pom.xml`` as shown below up to Nablarch 5.